Skip to main content

 What are the telehealth interstate practice compacts relevant to NJ therapists?

 NJ participates in three compacts.
 PSYPACT (psychologists) has been effective since January 1, 2025, covering 43+ member states via the E.Passport/APIT system.
 The Counseling Compact (LPCs) began granting privileges September 30, 2025, with ongoing rollout.
 The Social Work Licensure Compact was enacted May 8, 2025 (P.L.
 2025, c.
 51), but is still in early implementation.
 No compact exists for MFTs.
 The tax concern is separate from licensing: providing telehealth to out-of-state clients may create economic nexus in those states.
 NJ's market-based sourcing rule (effective 2023) sources revenue to the client's state, which reduces your NJ-sourced income for BAIT but may trigger filing obligations elsewhere.
+Track client locations by session and consult with a CPA about multi-state thresholds.

 How do estimated taxes work for therapists transitioning from W-2 to private practice?